HistoireDeBabar/ko-home-example/README.md

 ```
 *checkout** ko-02*
 ```
 The second checkout is a big jump in how our code is structured.
 We have moved the code to use require.js to show a modular example.
-This is inline with how we aim to write the V2 portal.
 However, other than a couple of new implementations, the Knockout hasn’t introduced new conventions or patterns.
 ```html
 	<div data-bind="with: house_">
 		<p>Change number</p>